 Creative Elements that Influence Emotions

-When creating an emotional video it's important to understand how all the different creative elements will influence the overall feel of your video.
-By utilizing these elements, you can take an average video and turn it into something spectacular.
+When creating an emotional video, it's important to understand how all the different creative elements will influence the overall feel of your video.
+Utilizing these elements is essential to creating a quality video.

-Understanding how color affects the way we mentally process video can go a long way in helping you create a video that conveys emotion.
-Each color on the color wheel affects our mood and emotion in a different way, for example, the color red can make us feel stressed out, the color blue conveys feelings of sadness and gold and orange convey warmth and happiness.
-Harnessing the power of these colors in your video can drastically change how we react to a scene or shot.
+Color affects the way we mentally process video.
+Each color on the color wheel affects our mood and emotion in a different way.
+For example, red may signal stress, blue may convey sadness, and gold and orange may cue warmth and happiness.
+Harnessing colors in your video can drastically change how audiences react.
 Check out this snippet on color and video from the Pixar in a Box lesson from Khan Academy.

-Choosing the right music is another way to influence emotion in videos, but striking the perfect balance can be difficult.
-The best music should be present, but not overwhelming.
+The right music is essential in video projects.
+Music should be present but not overwhelming.
 It should help you understand what's happening without being overtly obvious.
 When selecting music, it's important to consider how it changes the tone and feel of your shots.

 A relatively somber interview can be transformed with light and upbeat music, whereas using music that is too happy can feel tonally off-putting in a somber piece.

 Music can also help communicate a shift in a video.
-By changing music, you can show that the story is changing, that there is some kind of tension or that the story is resolving.
+By changing music, you can show that the story is changing, that there is some kind of tension or resolution.

 The Subject of Your Video (The Talent)

-We find that the most emotional scripts come from the best stories, not from a perfectly crafted video script template.
-By asking the right questions and getting the best answers you can create an emotional script that is sure to be a tear jerker for anyone watching.
+We find that the most emotional scripts come from the best stories, not just from a perfectly crafted video script template (although a good script is a huge help!).
+Asking the right questions and getting the best answers will help you tell an authentic story.

 When trying to drive conversions, it's important to move beyond inspiration into deeper emotions, like these: